RedisLabs/redislabs-docs/content/rs/security/certificates/ocsp-stapling.md

 OCSP ([Online Certificate Status Protocol](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol)) lets a client or server verify the status (valid, revoked, or unknown) of a certificate maintained by a third-party [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).

-When a client or server needs to check whether a certificate is still valid or has been revoked, it can send a request to the CA's OCSP server (also called an OCSP responder).
+To check whether a certificate is still valid or has been revoked, a client or server can send a request to the CA's OCSP server (also called an OCSP responder).
 The OCSP responder checks the certificate's status in the CA's [certificate revocation list](https://en.wikipedia.org/wiki/Certificate_revocation_list) and sends the status back as a signed and timestamped response.

 ## OCSP stapling overview